swetharepakula/fabric-private-chaincode/utils/docker-compose/README.md

 ./scripts/bootstrap.sh
 ```
 1. Build the peer image by running the following in the root of this repository.
-The [Dockerfile](../Dockerfile) is in the root of the repository.
+The [Dockerfile](../../Dockerfile) is in the root of the repository.
 This step
-assumes you have already build the [fabric-private-chaincode base image](../utils/docker/base/Dockerfile).
+assumes you have already build the [fabric-private-chaincode base image](../docker/base/Dockerfile).
-This will create the modified peer image as well as make the plugins necessary
+Take a look at building the docker dev environment in the main [README](../../README.md#docker).
+After you have create the base, run the following to create a modified peer
-to start the peer.
+image and the plugins necessary to start the peer.
 ```
 docker build -t hyperledger/fabric-peer-fpc .
 ```